Algorithimo/Ascendion-Project/README.md

 - **Docker multi-stage build** — Add a `Dockerfile` with multi-stage build (SDK for build, runtime for final image) so the entire application can be deployed as `docker compose up` without needing .NET SDK installed.

-- **CI/CD pipeline** — Add GitHub Actions workflow to build, test (unit + E2E), and optionally publish a Docker image on each push.
+- **CI/CD pipeline** — Add GitHub Actions workflow to build, test, and optionally publish a Docker image on each push.

 - **API versioning** — Implement URL or header-based versioning (`/api/v1/stories`) to allow non-breaking API evolution.